Practice & Success in Multiple Settings to resemble The Real World

 After the expedition is complete, students move to our Sky Valley base camp for a week of academics, health, and wellness.
 Our Trails to Wellness team provides classes in yoga, mindfulness, therapeutic art, wellness education, and culinary classes.
 In addition, students at Sky Valley work with our Science Specialist in the Nature Center to learn from the plants and wildlife surrounding us.

 Following the week at Sky Valley, students rotate to our Winding Gap Base Camp where they benefit from traditional academics and equine work.
 Under the careful supervision of our Equine Specialist, students learn to connect with their emotions and become more confident by working with horses.
 Our Academic Specialist works with students to develop new skills to improve their academic performance.

-Once they’ve spent two weeks practicing their newfound skills in a “real world” setting, students return to expedition.
+Once they’ve spent time practicing their newfound skills at base camp and in adventure programming, students return to expedition.

 Why We Focus on Transitions

 Varied environments and staff across different parts of our curriculum are critical for students to practice, refine, and strengthen their skills so they can succeed at home.
 Transitions include both this practical change as well as a plan for tomorrow.
 Everything we do is meant to prepare students to graduate Trails with the confidence they will be able to transition their new skills toward a brighter future.

 After a thorough initial assessment and effective, research-based interventions have been completed, we continue to support your child by working with them to develop a practical and detailed plan for their transition home.
 It is not enough for your child to say they are going to do things better—we want to make sure there is a detailed plan that they’ve committed to, and that both you and your child have the tools needed for the plan to be successful.